andreaskutka/translate_questionnaires/README.md

 ## Get started
 1. Create a copy of the [template translation sheet](https://docs.google.com/spreadsheets/d/1dX-Z8hy0Crq7_UYK8BTsoiavul9MorPkvoXtT8kAXW0) in Google Sheets.
 1. Add columns for the source and target languages, and for managing the translation process.
 Have a look at the comments in the [template](https://docs.google.com/spreadsheets/d/1dX-Z8hy0Crq7_UYK8BTsoiavul9MorPkvoXtT8kAXW0), they provide more details.
-1. Set the sharing settings, such that everyone with a link can view (or edit).
-This is needed for the do-file to be able to download the template.
+1. Set the sharing settings such that everyone with a link can view (or edit).
+This is needed for the do-file to export the translation sheet.
-1. Download the do-file and set it up following the instructions in the do-file.
-You will need the [questionnaire IDs](questionnaire_id.PNG) from Survey Solutions and the [Google Sheet ID](google_doc.PNG) of your translation sheet.
+1. Download the [translate_questionnaires.do](translate_questionnaires.do) do-file and set it up following the instructions in the do-file.
+You will need the
+[questionnaire IDs](questionnaire_id.PNG) from Survey Solutions and the [Google Sheet ID](google_doc.PNG) of your translation sheet.

 ## The do-file